-A waiver request is a request to be forgiven for an overpayment of “federal benefits” because of an absence of fault and circumstances demonstrating that repayment would be unfair.
-A customer who received an overpayment of benefits to apply for a waiver from repayment if:
+A waiver is a request to be forgiven for an overpayment of “federal benefits” because of an absence of fault and circumstances demonstrating that repayment would be unfair.
+A customer who received an overpayment of “federal benefits” may seek a waiver from repayment if:

 - The claimant was not at fault for the overpayment; and

 - Recovery of the overpayment would be contrary to equity and good conscience.

 What does fault mean?